 At the heart of the installation are 59 Panasonic projectors, including more than 40 3,500 lumen PT-RW330E LED projectors, positioned to create seven life-size shadows of handcuffed prisoners and prison guards, as well as the ten other personalities met around the prison on the trails.
 The other projectors - comprised of two PT-RZ 370E LED models - provide insight into the lives of deceased prisoners with one-minute long HD films of handwritten letters, and eight ultra-short throw PT-CW 330E projectors targeting hard-to-reach areas in the prison.
 Visuals are accompanied by gloomy, atmospheric lighting and audio from Apart active loudspeakers, specifically selected to take up minimal space in the cramped prison cells.
 While the prison was excited about creating an immersive experience to capture the attention of young and old, the installation of AV equipment was foreign to them.
-Often working in cells as small as 8m2, AV-Huset had to strategically plan the placement of one, and sometimes two projectors in a way that would not compromise content or detract attention from the main attraction.
+Often working in cells as small as 8m2, Kvorning and AV-Huset had to strategically plan the placement of one, and sometimes two projectors in a way that would not compromise content or detract attention from the main attraction.

 “We wanted to create exhibits that weren’t intrusive, so that it’s not obvious where the content is coming from,” said Mads Havemann, exhibition designer at Kvorning Design & Communication.
 AV-Huset were tasked with projecting images at a height of approximately 1.3m to be seen at eye-level, yet projectors also had to be out of sight at a height of 2.4m above.
 “There are many practical issues when you work in a building from 1860,” notes Westergaard.
 He continues: “We had a lot of experience from previous projects where placement of projectors was an issue, so we brought many ideas into the project.
 It took many special, custom-made brackets and a lot of maths, mirrors and UST projectors to find angles and places to install the projectors.”